la-cc/terraform-azure-network/README.md

 # Introduction:

-The module is used to deploy azure resource groups over terraform with a default setup (Infrastructure as Code).
+The module is used to deploy azure network that will be needed for the kubernetes module over terraform with a default setup (Infrastructure as Code).

+> **_NOTE:_** The required providers, providers configuration and terraform version are maintained in the user's configuration and are not maintained in the modules themselves.

-# Exmaple Use of Modul:
+# Example Use of Module:

     module "network" {
     source                          = "github.com/la-cc/terraform-azure-network?ref=1.0.0"